Skip to Content

 Anna Song

-(she/her) Anna Song is a junior at West High School and is excited for her second year on the West Side Story staff.
-This year she will be the assistant design editor on print staff.
-Outside the newsroom, she can be found either playing the violin, listening to music, browsing Pinterest, napping or eating.
+Anna Song is a senior entering her final year on the West Side Story staff!
+This year she will be the Design Editor for the print newspaper.
+Outside the newsroom, she can be found spending time with friends, eating, napping, listening to music/podcasts and browsing Pinterest.

 Gianna Liu